phuongtran7/Trello2Monthly/README.md

 # Trello2Monthly
 <h4 align="center">A command line program to build Monthly Status Report.</h4>

 Trello2Monthly is a command line program to generate PDF and Word files from Trello.
-Trello2Monthly uses <a href="https://github.com/Microsoft/cpprestsdk">cpprestsdk</a> and <a href="https://github.com/gabime/spdlog">spdlog</a>, <a href="https://github.com/Tencent/rapidjson">RapidJSON</a>, <a href="https://github.com/skystrife/cpptoml">cpptoml</a> and <a href="https://github.com/rikyoz/bit7z">bit7z</a>.
+Trello2Monthly uses <a href="https://github.com/Microsoft/cpprestsdk">cpprestsdk</a> and <a href="https://github.com/gabime/spdlog">spdlog</a>, <a href="https://github.com/Tencent/rapidjson">RapidJSON</a>, <a href="https://github.com/skystrife/cpptoml">cpptoml</a>.

-The project also needs 7-Zip DLL to extract the data from downloaded update files.

 ## Installation
 ### Windows
 If you don't want to compile the program by yourself, you can head over the <a href="https://github.com/phuongtran7/Trello2Monthly/releases">releases</a> tab a get a pre-compiled version.

 1. Install cpprestsdk, spdlog, rapidjson and cpptoml with Microsoft's <a href="https://github.com/Microsoft/vcpkg">vcpkg</a>.
-    * `vcpkg install cpprestsdk`
+    * `vcpkg install cpprestsdk:x64-windows-static`
-    * `vcpkg install spdlog`
+    * `vcpkg install spdlog:x64-windows-static`
-    * `vcpkg install rapidjson`
+    * `vcpkg install rapidjson:x64-windows-static`
-    * `vcpkg install cpptoml`
+    * `vcpkg install cpptoml:x64-windows-static`
 2. Clone the project: `git clone https://github.com/phuongtran7/Trello2Monthly.git`.
-3. Download or build <a href="https://github.com/rikyoz/bit7z">bit7z</a> library and correct the link path in project.
-4. Build the project.
+3. Build the project.

 ## Preparing Trello
 Trello2Monthly expects a certain way of using Trello to successfully generate a Monthly Status.
 There are four important components in Trello: `Board`, `List`, `Card` and `Label`.